libgd/libgd/src/readme.txt

                 provided fonts.
 The null-terminated C string specified by the fifth argument is drawn from left to right in the specified color.
-(See gdImageStringUp for a way of drawing vertical text.)
+(See gdImageStringUp for a way of drawing vertical text.
+See also gdImageStringTTF, new with gd-1.6.2.)
 Pixels not set by a particular character retain their previous color.

 #include "gd.h"